 This problem is faced by companies worldwide, and many have taken measures to reduce the number of messages sent to prevent customers from moving away from the product.
 This highlights the fact that, while this software can be highly effective, it must be correctly managed in order to provide value for the business.

 Another way in which these tools must be optimized is when collecting information via a survey.
-These surveys can indicate customer preferences and behaviour, but the automated software has to be modified to generate useful questions.
+These surveys can indicate customer preferences and behavior, but the automated software has to be modified to generate useful questions.
 Questions based on the keywords searched online, for example, would collect data that is useful, however, if the software is not properly managed, the information gathered will be useless.

 Though there has been a reluctance in B2B companies for adopting marketing automation, it is becoming increasingly common.
 As with any new technology, automation does carry both advantages and disadvantages.